 There is an atmosphere of delight in discovery; that knowledge isn’t a burden but a privilege, and that learning is fun.
-Faculty (called “Guides”) offer lessons to individuals or small groups, based on their interests, needs and capacities.
-These lessons are typically (though not always) related to work for which the adolescent is showing strong interest and engagement and allows them to go further and deeper.
+Outside of the structure of these courses, faculty (called “Guides”) offer lessons to individuals or small groups, based on their interests and needs and allow them to go further and deeper.

 Ownership of learning

 The Guide meets with each student regularly, initially weekly and then as often as the student needs.
 The purpose of these one-to-one meetings is for the student to take increased ownership of their learning and be increasingly responsible for deciding how to use their time.
 The Guide facilitates this process, providing greater or lesser structure and direction for the fortnight and months ahead, depending on the individual student, in light of their longer-term goals.
 The Guide’s objective is to help the student manage their time well, keeping the educational objective in mind.